praetorian-inc/DVRF/README.md

 #### Fixes
 * Included MIPSel buildroot to fix compilation issues.
+* Fixed shell scripts for merging and extracting the src TAR file.

 #### Notes
 * **DO NOT HAVE THE WAN PORT PLUGGED IN WHEN INSTALLING OR RUNNING THIS!!!**